 Knowing the cost of the water supplied and disposed of will be essential to determine whether future actions to reduce water consumption and waste effluent are likely to generate cost savings or deliver a reasonable return on investments.

-As a general rule, water and effluent consumption can be reduced by between 20%–50% to those businesses that have not previously tried to save water.
+As a general rule, water consumption and effluent discharge can be reduced by between 20%–50% for those businesses that have not previously tried to conserve water or use water-saving devices.

 Undertake a site survey

-A site survey helps map where water is distributed and discharged, which is useful for identifying possible water saving opportunities as well as where there are potential risks — for example, identifying storm drains located close to storage bunds.
+A site survey helps map where water is distributed and discharged, which is useful for identifying possible water-saving opportunities as well as where there are potential risks, eg identifying storm drains located close to storage bunds.

 Discharge to Sewer explains issues related to pollution and trade effluent discharge consents.